ymarnissi/ymarnissi.github.io/phd.md

 </div>

 <div style="float: right; width: 40%; text-align: justify; font-size:15px;">
-<center> <h2>auxiliary variables Gibbs sampler for high dimensional spaces</h2></center>
+<center> <h2>Auxiliary variables Gibbs sampler for high dimensional spaces</h2></center>
-<p>This is a Gibbs sampler with a Data Augmentation approach.
+<p>This is a <strong>Gibbs</strong> sampler with a <strong>Data Augmentation</strong> approach.
 It ddresses the problem of sampling from multivariable distributions when the variables of interest are strongly correlated with heterogeneous sources of dependencies preventing efficient sampling with standard algorithms.</p>
 <!--more-->
-<p> Auxliary variables are added to the model without changing the target marginal
+<p> <strong>Auxliary variables</strong> are added to the model without changing the target marginal
 distributions in such a way that simulation can be performed more efficiently in the new larger space. </p>
 <a href="3MH.md">Read More...</a>